GodwinEbikwo/Web_scrapping_AA/README.md

 This project was completed as part of an Applied data science course at The University of Buckingham.

+## Future Work

+* Build a dashboard with streamlit.io and host it.
+* Collect more data and build a classification model

 ** URL 🔗 **
 https://www.theaa.com/used-cars/displaycars?fullpostcode=MK181SF&travel=2000&page=